-With the assistance of his/her academic advisor, a teacher candidate will apply for admission to the Student Teaching Phase one semester prior to the semester in which the student teaching is to be scheduled.
+With the assistance of his/her academic advisor, a teacher candidate will apply for admission to Clinical Practice.
 An application form may be obtained in the School of Education Office.

 The following requirements must be met for admission to Clinical Practice I: